TeamEDU/DemoAspMySQL/README.md

-DemoAspMySQL
+TeamDemoAspMySQL
 ============

-This is demo project.
+This is team demo project.
 The project demonstrate how to work ASP.net and MySQL.